Washington College's 240th Commencement Exercises. Sunday, May 21, 2023 - 10:00 a.m

 Juniors and seniors approaching graduation will find a host of information related to the College’s graduation policies and requirements on the Graduation Requirements page.

 Parking is available throughout campus.
 Please be aware that parking near the Commencement site and on the nearby streets is limited.
 Cars parked illegally or otherwise blocking College or town streets are subject to towing at the owner’s expense.
-Courtesy shuttles and golf carts will be running on Sunday starting at 9 a.m. and immediately following the ceremony to transport guests to and from their vehicles.
+Courtesy golf cart shuttles will be running on Sunday starting at 8:30 a.m. and immediately following the ceremony to transport guests to and from their vehicles.

 The College has a contract with Grad Images to take photographs during the Commencement ceremony.
-Following Commencement, you will be contacted independently by the photo company with proofs to order.
+Following Commencement, you will be contacted independently by Grad Images with proofs to order.
 For more information, please visit their website: Grad Images.
 Due to the carefully orchestrated nature of the conferral procession, it is not possible for each family to approach the platform to take a picture of their graduate as they receive their diploma.

-Ushers will distribute programs, one per person, starting at 9:30 a.m.
-Saturday.
-Digital versions are expected to be available after noon on Friday.
-The program will be posted online in a downloadable PDF format for mobile devices.
-You can download the program from this page or access it during the ceremony on a smart phone or a mobile web browser.
-We encourage you to consider the environment and Washington College’s commitment to sustainability by utilizing the digital version of the program during the ceremony.
+Ushers will distribute programs starting at 9:00 a.m.
+Sunday.
+Digital versions are expected to be available after noon on Friday before commencement.
+The program will be posted online in a downloadable PDF format.
+We encourage you to consider the environment and Washington College’s commitment to sustainability by utilizing the digital version of the program.

 Please note that all information regarding tickets is subject to change.

 No tickets are required if the Commencement is held outside.
 There is no limit to the number of guests you may bring.
-In the event of inclement weather, Commencement will be held in the Benjamin A. Johnson Fitness Center.
-To prepare for this eventuality, the Registrar’s Office will distribute tickets to graduates at the mandatory rehearsal on Friday at 2:00 p.m.
-Traditionally each student will be issued six tickets.
-We will provide an update closer to the event if this changes.
-It is each student’s responsibility to distribute these tickets to their friends and family in a timely manner, as admission to the Field House will be limited only to those with a ticket.
+In the event of inclement weather, Commencement will be held in the Johnson Fitness Center (JFC).
+To prepare for this eventuality, the Registrar’s Office will distribute tickets to graduates at the mandatory rehearsal on Friday.
+Each student will be issued six tickets.
+It is each student’s responsibility to distribute these tickets to their friends and family in a timely manner, as admission to the Field House will be limited to those who hold a ticket.